St. Louis Cardinals (NFL): 1974–1977

-During this period, the Cardinals boasted an effective offense in the wake of a record-setting offensive line which included standouts Dan Dierdorf, Conrad Dobler, and Tom Banks.
+During this period, the Cardinals boasted an effective offense in the wake of a record setting offensive line which included standouts Dan Dierdorf, Conrad Dobler, and Tom Banks.

-This period for the franchise was characterized by exciting close games, come-from-behind nailbiters, and several frustrating near-misses.
+This period for the franchise was characterized by exciting close games, come from behind nailbiters, and several frustrating near misses.
 The press and league fans began to call the team the "Cardiac Cardinals".
 Team stars from the 1970s included Wehrli, wide receiver Mel Gray, and running backs Terry Metcalf and Jim Otis.

 On Thanksgiving 1976, the Cardinals suffered a controversial loss to the Dallas Cowboys.
-Cardinals tight end J. V. Cain, running an apparent game-winning route, was shoved out of the end zone by Dallas defensive backs Cliff Harris and Charlie Waters in what appeared to be obvious interference, but a penalty was not called.
+Cardinals tight end J. V. Cain, running an apparent game winning route, was shoved out of the end zone by Dallas safeties Cliff Harris and Charlie Waters in what appeared to be obvious interference, but a penalty was not called.
 With this loss, the Cardinals were dethroned from the divisional lead and became the first NFC team to reach 10 wins without qualifying for the playoffs.
 Ultimately, the Cardinals would become the only 10-win NFC team to miss the playoffs under a 14-game schedule.
 It was the Redskins' sweep of the season series that kept them out of the playoffs.

 In 1977, the Cardinals started slowly but won 6 consecutive games before losing the Thanksgiving Day game to the Miami Dolphins, 55–14.
-Bob Griese's record-setting day turned out to be the first of 12 straight losses for the Cardinals (extending into 1978), a streak which included being only the second team ever to lose to the previously winless Tampa Bay Buccaneers, and the first to lose in Tampa Stadium.
+Bob Griese's record setting day turned out to be the first of 12 straight losses for the Cardinals (extending into 1978), a streak which included being only the second team ever to lose to the previously winless Tampa Bay Buccaneers, and the first to lose in Tampa Stadium.
 Coryell and several key players, including Dobler and Metcalf, departed the team at the end of the 1977 season.